A supergravity dual for IKKT holography: Conclusions and outlook

 \subsection{Acknowledgements}

-We would like to thank Nikolay Bobev, Guillaume Bossard, Fran\c{c}ois Delduc, and Axel Kleinschmidt for useful discussions.
+We would like to thank Nikolay Bobev, Guillaume Bossard, Fran\c{c}ois Delduc, Axel Kleinschmidt, and Adrien Martina for useful discussions.
 The research of FC is funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) – Project number: 521509185.